Microwave Usage (12)

 Commercial microwaves differ from residential microwaves in that they use a stirrer system to evenly distribute the microwave energy throughout the cavity.
 Rather than move the food around with a turntable, the energy is moved, which offers more even cooking without the hassles of a turntable.

 Yes.
-Both of our combination ovens can accept metal pans with sides no taller than 1 1/2″.
+All of our combination ovens can accept metal pans with sides no taller than 1 1/2″.

 All of our microwaves and combination ovens are stackable with the exception of the RC30.
 No additional legs or stacking kits are necessary.
 If stacking ovens of different sizes, always stack the lighter oven on top of the heavier oven.